dmurfet/dmurfet.github.io/index.markdown

 There is a new industrial revolution on the way, and it is imperative that Australia increases the growth-rate of research and applied expertise in deep learning.
 To this end we aim to publish research in the top conferences (e.g. [NeurIPS](https://nips.cc/), [ICML](https://icml.cc/), [ICLR](https://iclr.cc/)) and train Masters and PhD students in this quickly emerging field.
 We hope that some of these students will found companies, providing employment for other mathematicians and contributing to Australian productivity growth through new forms of perceptual and cognitive automation.

 We are part of the [School of Mathematics and Statistics](https://ms.unimelb.edu.au/home) at the University of Melbourne.
 We run a [seminar](http://therisingsea.org/post/seminar-ch/) on deep learning.
-We are looking for highly-motivated students to join our group, at either Masters or PhD level: [apply here](mailto:d.murfet@unimelb.edu.au).
+We are looking for highly-motivated students to join our group, at either Masters or PhD level (see the Projects section below).
 You can be interested in anything from the engineering aspect of deep learning, all the way through to the algebraic geometry and statistics of neural networks.

 <!--*Iluka is an Aboriginal Australian word meaning: [by the sea](https://www.gnb.nsw.gov.au/place_naming/placename_search/extract?id=MackXtrXan).*-->